scottoffen/grapevine-legacy/README.md

 ## Contact Me ##
 Feel free to [contact me with feedback](mailto:github@scottoffen.com) if Grapevine has been useful for you or your company.
 If you find you are having problems and need help check out my [support options](https://github.com/scottoffen/Grapevine/blob/master/SUPPORT.md).

-## License ##
-Copyright 2014 Scott Offen

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
-You may obtain a copy of the License at [apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, **WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND**, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.

 "Grapes In Dark Blue Cloud" Icon courtesy of [aha-soft](http://www.aha-soft.com/free-icons/free-dark-blue-cloud-icons/).

 [nuget-img]: https://img.shields.io/nuget/dt/Grapevine.svg